weaveworks/scope/site/how-it-works.md

     |  +-----------------+  |      |  +-----------------+  |
     +-----------------------+      +-----------------------+

-## <a name="service-mode"></a>Service Mode
+## <a name="service-mode"></a>Weave Cloud Mode

-Scope can also be used to feed reports to the Scope Service.
-The Scope Service allows you centrally manage and share access to your Scope UI.
+Scope can also be used to feed reports to Weave Cloud.
+With Weave Cloud, you can centrally manage and share access to your Scope UI.
 In this configuration, the probe is run locally and the apps are hosted for you.

                            .-~~~-.
                      .- ~'`       )_   ___
                     /               `-'   )_
-                   |    scope.weave.works   \
+                   |    cloud.weave.works   \
                     \                      .'
                       ~-______________..--'
                                ^^